 com.unblu.authentication.tokenSignup.claimMapping.additionalInformation=other

-Users authenticated with a JWT will be created on the fly as virtual users (see User modes below).
+Users authenticated with a JWT are created on the fly as virtual users (see User modes below).

 A sample app demonstrating this authentication method using a signed and encrypted JWT is available from the Unblu GitHub repository.
 There is also a tutorial.